-See the answer to question 5.2 above.
-A court may be involved in the selection or removal of arbitrators on the initiative of at least one of the parties.
+See the answer under question 5.2 above.
+A court may be involved in the selection or removal of arbitrators on initiative from at least one of the parties.
 A court may never intervene on its own initiative.

 5.4 What are the requirements (if any) as to arbitrator independence, neutrality and/or impartiality and for disclosure of potential conflicts of interest for arbitrators imposed by law or issued by arbitration institutions within Sweden?